 Promoting the Invest IN courses for PP students where there is a needPrevious students have been on these courses and fed back that they valued the opportunities and that they helped to raise awareness of ambitious careers.3

-Provision of an independent counsellor which Pupil Premium students have priority access to, and an EBSA pathway programme which PP students would get priority for if needed.We know from previous students who were PP (as well as others) that mental health can definitely be a barrier to learning.
+Provision of an independent counsellor which Pupil Premium students have priority access to.We know from previous students who were PP (as well as others) that mental health can definitely be a barrier to learning.
 There is a current national focus on this, and our counsellor Sally Grey can confirm its benefit.
-The EEF mentions that social and emotional development is on average the equivalent to ‘four months additional progress in academic outcomes’ over the course of one year.2, 6
+The EEF mentions that social and emotional development is on average the equivalent to ‘four months additional progress in academic outcomes’ over the course of one year.
+Groups like ‘Inspiring Learning’ who presented at the 2024 national Pupil Premium convention in Birmingham, have pointed out that building resilience in this way is essential for PP students to make academic progress.2 6

 Support uniform costs, printing costs and lockers.At a recent PP conference that MC attended, several speakers mentioned the importance of PP students feeling disengaged if they stood out, and this support helps resilience and a positive attitude to School.2